HomeArticlesHow to Stop Living Paycheck to Paycheck: A Step-by-Step Plan

 While the buffer is building, address the structural drains that will reopen the gap if left unresolved.

-Credit card interest on small balances.
-A $400 balance at 24% APR costs $8/month in interest — $96/year — for a balance small enough to pay off in one month with a modest windfall.
-Small persistent balances are quiet drains most households do not count in their cash flow inventory because the interest appears as a single line item on a statement rather than a named monthly expense.
+A $400 balance at 24% APR costs roughly $8/month in interest — almost $100 per year — for a balance small enough to pay off in one month with a modest windfall.
+Small persistent balances are quiet drains most households do not count in their cash flow inventory because the interest appears as a single line item rather than a named monthly expense.

-Bank account minimum balance fees.
 Many checking accounts charge $10–$15/month if the balance falls below a threshold — which it will, consistently, for a paycheck-to-paycheck household.
-Switch to a no-fee checking account.
-Ally, Marcus by Goldman Sachs, and SoFi all offer no-fee checking with no minimum balance requirement.
+Switching to a no-fee account removes this recurring drag entirely.

 Start here for the full debt payoff system → if credit card debt is one of the drains identified in Step 1 — the payoff system addresses the structural approach to debt alongside the buffer-building process.